leaderanalytics/AdaptiveClient.EntityFramework.Zamagon/README.md

 *Zamagon.Services.StoreFront* - Platform and transport specific services that support the StoreFront API.
 *Zamagon.Services.Common* - Platform and transport specific services that support both APIs.

-Each solution contains additonal projects as specified:
+Each solution contains additional projects as specified:

 *Zamagon* - Utility and Test.
 *Zamagon.API* - WebAPI host.